chrisjlbiz/ResizeMatrixCol/README.md

 # Resize Matrix Column
+Fast function to add or remove columns of a multidimensional array.
 This function uses Array.Copy function to copy a range of elements into the new array, instead of copying each element one by one.

 Given a multidimensional array, matrix1 :
 ```